Skip to content

 python -m pip install -U "paddleocr[doc-parser]"

-Please ensure that PaddlePaddle framework version 3.2.1 or higher is installed, along with the special version of safetensors.
+Please ensure that PaddlePaddle framework version 3.2.1 or higher is installed.

 2. Quick Start